reiver/go-eol/README.md

 # go-eol

-Package **eol** implements tools for working with end-of-line, for the Go programming language.
+Package **eol** implements tools for working with end-of-line characters, for the Go programming language.

 The end-of-line sequences it supports is: